atsign-foundation/at_c/examples/README.md

 ## desktop examples

 - `at_talk` - A simple example of how to use the atclient library to talk to an atserver.
-- `crud` - Example on how to create, read, update, and delete data from your atServer.
 - `pkam_authenticate` - Example on how to do the first step of any Atsign application, which is to authenticate with your atServer using an atSign's pkam keys.
-This is for already onboarded atSigns (that have already bootstrapped their set of .atKeys).
 - `repl` - Uses atclient to send raw atProtocol commands to your atServer.
 REPL = Read-Eval-Print Loop.
 - `sample_cmake_project` - A simple example of how to use the atclient library in a CMake project.